GraphQLSwift/Graphiti/README.md

     case secretBackstory
 }

-// FieldKeyProvider is a protocol that allows us to define the keys which
+// Keyable is a protocol that allows us to define the keys which
-// will be used to map properties and functions to GraphQL fields. extension Planet : FieldKeyProvider {
+// will be used to map properties and functions to GraphQL fields. extension Planet : Keyable {
-    typealias FieldKey = FieldKeys

-    enum FieldKeys : String {
+    enum Keys : String {
         case id
         case name
         case diameter